 Inspired by Simon and Lena, two former volunteers, Ellen from Germany adopted Gima in October 2024.
 By adopting Gima, Ellen is helping her very much!
 Thank you!

 This tiny bird toucan arrived in February 2022, having been rescued from a community.
-Kevins nest was destroyed when a tree was cut down and sadly some children were throwing Kevin up in the air to see if she could fly, which the toucan couldn´t.
+Kevin's nest was destroyed when a tree was cut down and sadly some children were throwing Kevin up in the air to see if he could fly, which the toucan couldn´t.
 Kevin is gaining strength and can be heard quietly squawking when we come to feed, much like a mini version of our adult toucans!

 When Wachi was brought to us in 2016, he was still a baby and had to be bottle fed.
 Unfortunately, because of that, he does not understand that he has to stay away from humans and, therefore, most likely, will not be released.
 To keep him healthy and happy, nonetheless, we feed him a costly diet of chicken, eggs, and meat, and assist him with medical attention, if needed.

 Mani is a young capuchin monkey with a traumatic past!
 When he arrived here, we were full of hope to reintroduce him one day, but, since he is so used to humans, it would be impossible.
-Capuchin monkeys are incredible intelligent animals.
+Capuchin monkeys are incredibly intelligent animals.
 They need a lot of attention and activity so they don't get depressed or stressed!

 Navidad arrived as a baby on the 26th of December in 2011, which is why she has such a festive name!
 As a baby, she required close care and became very used to people; therefore, if she were to be released into the wild, she could be easily hunted.